iremkapucuoglu/p4b-website/content/en/tutorials/data_upload.md

 <img src="\images\tutorials\Data_upload\qgis_data_upload7_en.webp" alt="Data Upload" style="max-height:400px;"/>

-8. As a result you can export the point data that you created as a shapefile or geojson.
+8. As a result you can export the point data that you created as a shapefile or GeoJSON.
 Right click on the layer and select "Save Feature As".

 <img src="\images\tutorials\Data_upload\qgis_data_upload8_en.webp" alt="Data Upload" style="max-height:400px;"/>

-9. To export as a shapefile, select the shapefile option in the "format" section and clik OK.
+9. To export as a shapefile, select the shapefile option in the "format" section and click "OK".

 <img src="\images\tutorials\Data_upload\qgis_data_upload9_en.webp" alt="Data Upload" style="max-height:400px;"/>

-10. To export as a geojson, select the geojson option in the "format" section and click OK.
+10. To export as a GeoJSON, select the GeoJSON option in the "format" section and click "OK".

 <img src="\images\tutorials\Data_upload\qgis_data_upload10_en.webp" alt="Data Upload" style="max-height:400px;"/>

-#### Step-by-step instructions for uploading your own Point of Interest data sets to GOAT
+#### Step-by-step guideline for uploading your own Point of Interest data set to GOAT

 1. Click on "User Data Upload" in the right menu.

 <img src="/images/tutorials/Data_upload/user-data-upload_en.webp" alt="Data Upload" style="max-height:400px;"/>

-2. If you want to upload multiple POI categories (e.g. youth centres, bikesharing stations), then create a separate file for each category (i.e. in this example a GeoJSON file with the youth centres and a GeoJSON with the bikesharing stations).
+2. Prepare the POI data as a GeoJSON file.
+Templates for this are available in the interface.
+If you want to upload multiple POI categories (e.g. youth centres, bikesharing stations), then create a separate file for each category (i.e. in this example a GeoJSON file with the youth centres and a GeoJSON with the bikesharing stations).

-3. Click on the plus symbol.
+3. Click on the "plus" symbol.

 <img src="/images/tutorials/Data_upload/plus_en.webp" alt="Datenupload" style="max-height:400px;"/>

 4. Select the POI category of the dataset.
-You can either choose one of the predefined categories or create your own by using custom category option.
+You can either choose one of the predefined categories or create your own.

 <img src="/images/tutorials/Data_upload/poi_category_en.webp" alt="Select POI category" style="max-height:200px;"/>